-On Sunday afternoon the Valero Alamo Bowl used its #1 post-CFP selection rights to invite No.24 Iowa State and No. 13 Washington State to the 2018 Valero Alamo Bowl.
-The matchup is set for Friday, December 28 at 8 p.m.
+On December 2 the Valero Alamo Bowl invited No.24 Iowa State and No. 13 Washington State to the 2018 Valero Alamo Bowl.
+The matchup will kick off on Friday, December 28 at 8 p.m.

 Big 12 Representative: #24 Iowa State Cyclones

 - No. 24 Iowa State is making its first appearance in San Antonio after they won a school-record six Big 12 games on its way to an 8-4 record.
 The eight regular season wins marks the most the Cyclones have won since 2000.
 The Cyclones finished the season winning seven of their last eight games, meaning their one of the hottest teams in the country.

 - They’re led by 3rd year head coach Matt Campbell who has won back-to-back Big 12 Coach of the Year awards.

 - Iowa State’s defense has been lights out as they held 10 of their 12 opponents below their season average.
 They lead the Big 12 in scoring defense (22.5) and rank second in total defense (351.0)

 - ISU’s offense made a resurgence with the insertion of true freshman QB Brock Purdy in the final eight games.
 With Purdy leading the offense, the Cyclones are 7-1 with two Top-25 wins.
 They’re averaging 31.5 points, 388.8 yards of offense and 6.1 yards per play with Purdy under center.
 He’s won Big 12 Newcomer of the Week three times in the last two months.

 - Purdy’s favorite target is Hakeem Butler, a Texas native.
 Butler leads the nation in yards per reception (22.1) and holds the school record in receiving yards and his nine TD receptions are only one shy of the school record.